Grace-Vee/LITA-Capstone-Sales-Data/README.md

 ### Insights
 ---
 - The visual showed:
-   1. Sales Revenue; Total revenue of sales is 2 million naira, while average sales is 211.8 naira,, which showed the store to be performing moderately okay, but a lot need to be put in place to increase the performance of the store.
+   1. Sales Revenue: Total revenue of sales is 2 million naira, while average sales is 211.8 naira,, which showed the store to be performing moderately okay, but a lot need to be put in place to increase the performance of the store.
    2. Top selling products: Top selling products of the store are shoes, shirts and hats, these products need to be stocked up more to increase the sales performance of the store
    3. Low Selling products: Low selling products are socks and jackets, these products should be stocked moderately to reduce having them in shelf for a long time.
    4. Regional Performance: South has the highest regional performance, followed by East, while West has the lowest performance by regions.
    5. Monthly sales Trends: February has the highest sales, followed by July then January, probably because of their dry weather condition, which would require customers to purchase more light cloths like shirts and shoes, to protets their feets from the harsh rays of february sun.

 ### Recommendations
 ---
 - The followings were recommended based on findings from the Data Analysis, which enabled us took informed decisions such as:
    1. Aggressive Marketing: Aggressive marketing should be carried out accross all regions and this should be more intense in regions with low performance, to boost sales.
    2. Product Awareness: Awareness, promotions, loyalty rewards, and targeted marketing should be carried out on products with low sales, to increase their performance and drive growth.
    3. Product stock: The shop should focus on stocking more of products with high performance and stock less of low selling products, to ensure availability of these products at all times, to increase sales performance
    4. Seasonal Perdformance: Seasonal trends should be studied, shirts and shoes which are the highest selling products should be well stocked up at all seasons, mostly in february.
    5. Price increment: Prices of top selling products should be increased at seasons when they are in high demands, to break even and increase sales performance
    6. Reliable suppliers of high selling products should be gotten, to ensure that these products are always available to customers to avaoid out of stock.
    7. Customer satisfaction analysis: To sustain growth and boost loyalty, the shop should focus on exceeding the expectations of customers